 Iowa has won 175 games over the past 21 seasons, including 108 Big Ten games.
 Along with the 2021 and 2015 division titles, the Hawkeyes earned a share of the Big Ten title in both 2002 and 2004 and tied for second in 2009.
 Iowa has finished in the Big Ten’s first division in 20 of the past 22 years.

 Hansen served on the 2019 Teamworks Football Leadership Committee.
-He also served on the 2016 Rose Bowl Advisory Committee as the Hawkeyes were selected to play in the Rose Bowl following the 2015 Big Ten championship game.
+He also served on the 2016 and 2019 Rose Bowl Advisory Committee following Iowa’s appearance in the Rose Bowl following the 2015 Big Ten championship game.

 Prior to rejoining the Iowa program, Hansen served as a graduate teaching assistant while working towards his master’s degree at the University of Tennessee.
 He served as a board member for Partners In Sports while earning his master’s degree in sport management from Tennessee in 2013.